Benjamín Alfonso

-Benjamín Alfonso (born 24 May 1984) is an Argentinean actor, model and industrial designer.
+Benjamín Alfonso (born 22 May 1984) is an Argentine actor, writer and industrial designer.
 He rose to the fame in 2013, playing Axel Piñeiro in the series Señales.
 In 2015, he gained more popularity for its guest role in the miniseries Historia de un clan as Juani y Educando a Nina (2016) as Martin "Tincho" Massey, both aired in Telefe.

 Early life

 Alfonso was born on 22 May 1984 in San Isidro, Buenos Aires where he grew up with his six siblings.
 He worked in a printing Barracas and lived a while in Hawaii and Costa Rica where he took up surfing, there he worked as a gardener and bartender to pay for all his expenses.
 In 2006, Alfonso made his first public appearance starring in a commercial for Gillette.

 At the age of 22, his psychologist had recommended that he should take theater lessons, after this advice he pursued the career of Industrial Engineering but went on to study Industrial Design from which he received and began to venture into his acting career debuting on the El trece series Enseñame a vivir.